Laurie-Multiverse/Portfolio-Template/project1/README.md

 - Describe a situation where you demonstrated  this job function.
 - Summarize the actions you took to accomplish the goal.
 - Emphasize the results of this action for your team or your learning.
-- Connect the competentcy to this project
+- Connect the competency to this project